t6767-cyber-pank/Wordpress/Theme customization/README.md

-# key-lock
-Backup wordpress project.
-My old project by wordpress.
-# amanbol.kz
+# infin-ti.kz
-The project I was reworking.
+This theme was created to infin-it company.